Hong Kong protesters march in peace after weeks of chaos | DW | 18.08.2019

 Police had granted approval for the rally but did not approve an accompanying march.

-Nevertheless, demonstrators filled the streets in central Hong Kong and said they were determined to show the government that they will not give up until their demands are met.
+Nevertheless, demonstrators filled the streets in central Hong Kong and said they were determined to show the government that they would not give up until their demands were met.

 "We will stand here; we will take action, until they respond to us. ...
 Together we have more power," said 20-year-old student, Harley Ho, undeterred by the heavy rain.